Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Introduction

 \begin{example}[CLSNA Model] When the interaction kernel $B$ takes the form

 for constants $\alpha,\delta > 0$, then the model becomes a co-evolving latent space network with attractor model (CLSNA, \cite{Zhuetal23,Panetal24}).
 The original CLSNA model as introduced in \cite{Zhuetal23} assumes the additive noise $\xi_i(t)$ is multivariate normal with no bias and a covariance matrix of $\sigma^2I_d$ for some $\sigma > 0$.
 In addition, the original CLSNA model is slightly more general than our own model in that it introduces multiple particle types with both attraction and repulsion forces among different types present.
 However, it coincides with our model when the particles are of a single type.
-In a forthcoming future work, we leverage the mathematical machinery developed in this paper to tackle the certainly more involved multitype particle case with dynamical interactions. \end{example}
+In forthcoming work, we leverage the mathematical machinery developed in this paper to tackle the more involved multitype particle case with dynamical interactions.
+We provide a numerical analysis of the CLSNA model and its mean-field limit in Section \ref{sec::Num}. \end{example}

-\ind Our main contributions are summarized below. \begin{itemize} \item We prove that the joint distribution of agent beliefs and interactions of any simple random sample of fixed size $k$ converge weakly to an explicitly defined limiting model (Theorem \ref{thm::Sampleconv}). \item We provide an analysis of the rich conditional structure of the above limiting model (Definition \ref{defn::AZlim}, Proposition \ref{prop::welldef} and Corollary \ref{coro::morestruct}).
-In particular, we show that the mean-field limit no longer possesses a co-evolving structure: agents' beliefs do not depend on the underlying sample subgraph, though the sample subgraph still depends on agent beliefs. \item We establish hydrodynamic limits describing the distribution of the agent belief/interaction model (Theorem \ref{thm::hydro}). \item We derive graphon and multigraphon limits of the interaction network trajectory (Theorems \ref{thm::Antconv} and \ref{thm::Antmultconv} and Corollary \ref{coro::Wdefthm}). \end{itemize}
+\ind Our main contributions are summarized below. \begin{itemize} \item We rigorously study a generic class of models that features persistence, co-evolution and local interaction. \item We introduce the sample perspective proof methodology, which turns out to be both a natural and a powerful vehicle to comprehensively study mean-field limits of interacting particle systems featuring dynamic co-evolution of particle dynamics and the underlying network (Theorem \ref{thm::Sampleconv}). \item We provide an analysis of the rich conditional structure of the sample limit generated from the above methodology (Definition \ref{defn::AZlim}, Proposition \ref{prop::welldef} and Corollary \ref{coro::morestruct}).
+In particular, we show that the mean-field limit no longer possesses a co-evolving structure: agents' beliefs do not depend on the underlying sample subgraph, though the sample subgraph still depends on agent beliefs. \item We establish limits of empirical distributions of the latent processes and of conditional empirical distributions describing the interaction between latent processes and the network process (Theorem \ref{thm::hydro}). \item We derive graphon and multiplexon limits of the interaction network trajectory (Theorems \ref{thm::Antconv} and \ref{thm::Antmultconv} and Corollary \ref{coro::Wdefthm}). \item We provide a general statement and proof of a conditional propagation of chaos result, Proposition \ref{prop::condconvres}, generalizing its classical analogue \cite[Proposition 2.2(i)]{Szn91}. \end{itemize}